all-ride/ride-web-template-smarty/README.md

 ```

 ### safe
-Modify a string value to safely use as file name, URL, id etc.
+Modify a string value to safely use it as a file name, URL, id etc.

 ```Smarty
 {'Unsafe string!'|safe} {* result: unsafe-string *}